-Scenario 2: Unmet demand calculation when forecast demands and assignments use different calendars
+Scenario 1: Unmet demand calculation when forecast demands and assignments use the same calendar

-Figure B-3.
-Allocation Detail for Project B in FTEs View shows the allocation detail for project B in FTEs view
+Figure B-1.
+Allocation Detail for Project A in FTEs View shows the allocation detail for project A in FTEs view.

-Figure B-3.
-Allocation Detail for Project B in FTEs View
+Figure B-1.
+Allocation Detail for Project A in FTEs View

-Figure B-4.
-Allocation Detail for Project B in Hours View shows the allocation detail for project B in hours view
+Figure B-2.
+Allocation Detail for Project A in Hours View shows the allocation detail for project A in Hours View

-Figure B-4.
-Allocation Detail for Project B in Hours View
+Figure B-2.
+Allocation Detail for Project A in Hours View

-Table B-4.
-Example Unmet Demand Calculation for Project B shows the forecasts, assignments, and unmet demand calculations in different effort types.
+Table B-3.
+Example Unmet Demand Calculations for Project A lists the forecasts, assignments, and unmet demand calculations in different effort types.

-Note: The forecast is calculated based on position resource pool associated region calendar.
-In this example, it is EMEA.
-Assignment Hours is calculated based on the assigned resource associated calendar and his/her personal working day setting.
-In this example, Lan Zhang is using China calendar and takes 11 days leave in November.
+Note: Assignment Hours is calculated based on the assigned resource associated calendar and his/her personal working day setting.
+In this example, William Klein is inheriting US calendar and takes two-week leave in Nov.

 Assignment (FTE) = (working days in resource calendar - resource personal leaving days)/ working days in resource calendar * 1 FTE